 Language can build bridges, or more often than not, it can build barriers.
 Unfortunately the word “gifted” is loaded language for many people.
 There is a very real lack of understanding as to what this word means in an educational context.
-When you lead a parent teacher meeting with the words “I need to meet with you to discuss my ‘gifted’ child”; you often open yourself up to hearing the “every child is gifted” line; or the teacher thinking “Oh no here’s another one of those parents who thinks their kid is gifted”; at which point a wall may go up.
+When you lead a parent teacher meeting with the words “I need to meet with you to discuss my ‘gifted’ child”; you often open yourself up to hearing the ‘every child is gifted’ line; or the teacher thinking “Oh no here’s another one of those parents who thinks their child is gifted”.

 It’s important to note the majority of teachers aren’t trained in ‘gifted’ education, and they may not be familiar with language used by the gifted community.
-It’s more important to find common ground than try to convince or ‘educate’ teachers that your child is special.
-For example, I’ve found it more productive to say “I have a high ability learner and would like to discuss how we might work together to keep him engaged in your classroom.”
+Sometimes it may be more important to find common ground, than try to convince or ‘educate’ teachers that your child is special.
+For example, I’ve found it more productive to say “I have a high ability learner and would like to discuss how we might work together to keep him engaged in your classroom”.
 This subtle change in language can set a completely different tone to the conversation.
 While it may be more challenging to work with someone who doesn’t fully understand the word ‘gifted’, it’s still possible to partner with them for the benefit of your child.

 Be gracious and patient and remember that collaborative language promotes partnership.

 Timing is Everything.
 Arrange an appointment so that you can be heard without distractions.
 Spontaneously approaching a harried teacher at the end of a busy day and expecting their full attention is unrealistic.
 Respect the teacher’s time and need to prepare by setting an appointment and arriving well-prepared to discuss your concerns.

 Invitation to Partner.
 “I’d partner with my child’s teacher… if they would just do everything I tell them to…”